Summer is here and hotter than ever! And with these hot temperatures comes the desire to stay cool in the water.

-“Drowning is the leading cause of preventable death in children ages one to four.
-It often happens when multiple adults are nearby,” says Amanda Lencyk, trauma injury prevention and outreach coordinator, Mercy Health – Youngstown.
+“Drowning is the leading cause of preventable death in children ages 1 to 4.
+It often happens when multiple adults are nearby,” Amanda Lencyk, trauma injury prevention and outreach coordinator, shares.
 “Designating a ‘water watcher’ — whether swimming or boating — to keep an eye on those in or near the water will aid in keeping everyone safe.
 All it takes is one moment to change your life forever.”

 Here are some additional tips on how stay safe while in the water and during boating.

 - Watch kids when they are in or around water.
 Make sure you are not distracted by your cell phone, reading or talking to others.

 - Teach your kids how to swim.
 Formal swimming lessons can protect children from drowning.

 - Make sure your children know to swim with a partner and never go near or in water without an adult present.